AnimaApp/anima-dsa/packages/docs/guide/introduction/features.md

 Whether it's rebranding, accessibility tests, or touch-ups, your design system is constantly evolving.
 Translating those changes into words and tasks often leads to pixels and colors that get lost in translation.

 Here's how Anima keeps your design tokens in sync across your designs and codebase

-Anima DSA lets you connect your Figma with GitHub, so you can import code changes, make changes in Figma, and push those changes back to GitHub.

 ### 1. Create, update, and delete design tokens